vitobellini/vitobellini.github.io/_posts/2018-01-03-how-to-build-a-recommender-system-in-tensorflow.md

 We can finally start to train our model.

-We split training data into batches and we feed the network with them.
+We split training data into batches, and we feed the network with them.
 Using mini-batch technique is useful to speed up the training because weights are updated one time per batch.
-You may also think to shuffle your mini-batches to make the gradient more variable, hence it can help to converge because increases the likelihood of hitting a good direction and prevents some local minima.
+You may also think to shuffle your mini-batches to make the gradient more variable; hence it can help to converge because it increases the likelihood of hitting a good direction and prevents some local minima.

 We train our model with vectors of user ratings, each vector represents a user and each column an item.
 As previously said, entries are ratings that the user gave to items.
 The main idea is to encode input data in a smaller space, a meaningful representation for users based on their rating, to predict unrated items.

 Let's back to the code, we are going to train our model for 100 epochs with a batch size of 250.
 This means that the entire training set will feed our neural network 100 times, every time using 250 users.

-At the end of training, encoder will contains a compact representation of the input data.
-We will then use the decoder to reconstruct the original user rating but this time we will have a score even for unrated user's items based on the learned representation for other users.
+At the end of training, the encoder will contain a compact representation of the input data.
+We will then use the decoder to reconstruct the original user rating, but this time we will have a score even for unrated user's items based on the learned representation for other users.

 {% highlight python %}
 with tf.Session() as session: